victoriajeniluc/Practice/Java/Java_notes.md

     - [this picture](multilevelinheritance1.png) will show the multilevel inheritance
     - [this picture](hierarchyinheritance.png) where it has multiple children but the children only have one parent.
       - if there is a grandchild... it can only extend from one of the children of the parent OTHERWISE it will have an issue of the [diamond of death](diamondofdeath.png) - which is not allowed in java

+  * FINAL
+    * to inherit from the super class but not override it... use the word **FINAL** in the super class method - not the class declaration - and take out  / comment out the method that in the sub class you want to inherit but not override - example in lecture20 sub and super
+    * final classes that are allowed: object, integer, etc... just basically showing to the user that these classes can not be modified
+    * local variables can be marked final only! we can not use static, private, protected, public with local variables
 ----------------------------------------

 ## Files in Program